 $10,000 per year or more

-Mayor Charlie Hales and the City Commissioners enthusiastically supported the Small Legal Business Clinic as an important resource for Portland’s small business community.
+Mayor Ted Wheeler and the City Commissioners enthusiastically supported the Small Legal Business Clinic as an important resource for Portland’s small business community.
 The City of Portland has been a huge supporter of the SBLC and our mission since 2006.

 The second largest law firm in Oregon, Schwabe played a leadership role in helping to establish the SBLC.
 Schwabe’s continued support for the clinic illustrates their commitment to the goals of the SBLC.

 Stoel Rives has a one hundred year tradition of being a leader in Portland’s legal community.
 Providing the SBLC with major funding, as well as pro bono legal assistance, has enabled us to thrive.

 Community Supporting Partners